 The Vision Ears Phönix is a pricey but beautifully designed high-end monitor built for blissful and stress-free listening.
 Its coherent timbre has an inviting and intoxicating blend of smooth-sounding mids and gorgeously rich vocals backed up by a punchy low-end performance when called upon.

-I have heard the previous Vision Ears ‘flagship’ ERLKöNIG only once at CanJam Singapore back in March 2018.
+I listened to the previous Vision Ears ‘flagship’ ERLKöNIG only once at CanJam Singapore back in March 2018.
 I cannot tell you what the switch setting was on but it sounded gorgeous.
 I was kind of sad that the limited review round never got to my remote location and even more so when it was phased out recently.

 The change to get something close to the ERLKöNIG in the guise of the newest flagship experience, the Phönix, was not going to be missed a second time around.